Azure/Azure-Center-for-SAP-solutions/BulkUpdateOfVirtualInstanceOfSAP_TrustedAccess/Readme.md

 }
 ```

-**Parallel Execution: SVIs are processed in parallel using PowerShell jobs for improved efficiency.**
+**NOTE:** VIS resources are processed in parallel using PowerShell jobs for improved efficiency.

-## Run the script with the following command:
+## Execute the script
+Use the following the command to run the script:

 ``` powershell
 .\BulkMigrationScript.ps1 -JsonFilePath .\Input.json
 ```

 ### Script output
-Review the generated **sviStatus.txt** file for details on SVIs to be processed and those that cannot be processed.
+Review the generated **sviStatus.txt** file for details on VIS that are successfully processed and those that failed to be processed.